Nick-bit233/ChuAeani/README.md

 ## Feature
 - Convert Chunithm beatmap(.c2s) to Arcaea beatmap(.aff)
-- Support merge converted beatmap with audio, jacket and other resources, export aff package
+- Support merge converted beatmap, export aff package
   - Supported editor: ArcCreate
   - PS: You can also use it in Arcade, but it lacks beatmap information.
 Exporting to Arcade will be supported soon.
+  - **Note: This project only functions as a tool, it does not provide or store any text and media resource files.
+The developer of this project is not responsible for any such files uploaded by the user.**
 - Support custom conversion settings, implemented:
   - [x] Long note position (Ground/Sky)
   - [x] Add AIR black line upper arrow